 3 Seasonal Foods To Try This November

 Eating healthy during the holidays can be tough, but a varied diet, rich in fruits and vegetables, is the foundation of optimum health.
-By incorporating all the colors of the rainbow onto your plate, you add a variety of sources of health-protective vitamins, phytonutrients, carotenoids and more to your diet and healthy lifestyle.
+By incorporating all the colors of the rainbow onto your plate, you add a variety of sources of health-protective vitamins, phytonutrients, carotenoids, fiber and more to your diet and healthy lifestyle.
 The following fruits and vegetables are in season in November in North America – add these healthy holiday foods to your meals throughout this month for healthy holiday eating!

 - Sweet Potatoes.
 A traditional Thanksgiving favorite, sweet potatoes are available year-round and should be a staple in any healthy kitchen.
 A universally appealing root vegetable, sweet potatoes are an excellent low glycemic source of vitamins A and C – natural antioxidants that help neutralize free radicals.
 Try the Sweet Potato Barrecipe!